WHY YOU MATTER

 Your unusual life path is a summon from Life.
 Intense people are positioned to be the game-changers, the truth- tellers, and the fierce lovers of the world.
 By nature, you are the pioneers and the questioners and the progressives whose role in the world is to bring forth the realities which others do not yet see or understand.
 You can deny it, fight it, but in the end, you would not be able to deny or suppress your unique insights and perspectives.
 Although you might not have chosen this path, it is your path.

-What does not help is that existing self-help resources for highly sensitive people often focus heavily on protective and defensive strategies; this perpetuates the idea that sensitive people are somehow ‘too fragile for the world’.
+Existing self-help resources for highly sensitive people often focus heavily on protective and defensive strategies; this perpetuates the idea that sensitive people are somehow ‘too fragile for the world’.
 Through my encounter with many of you, I saw quite the opposite — with your intensity, sensitivity and perceptivity, intense people have important work to do in the world.
 It is critical that you do not collapse into the trap of pathology.
-Rather than being overwhelmed, oppressed and isolated by your sensitivity, you use it to create structure and meaning, to find your tribe, and ultimately, to actualise your fullest self.
 Rather than shrinking and hiding and taking a smaller and smaller slice of life, by learning to ground, build resilience you can harness your strengths.
 Not being able to own your gifts and be authentic about your true nature keep you in hiding and holds you back from bringing your gifts into the world.
 Such act deprives not only you but also the progression of our collective consciousness.
 Your sensitivity and intensity are the doorways to your fullest potential, and you are not serving the world by playing small.

 Real emotional health is not about stoicism.
 It is about our ability to expand, to absorb, and the willingness to say yes to our inner and outer world.
 It is about allowing life to move you and affect you deeply, without losing your ground.